-According to WHO classification (1973) bladder cancers are histologically graded into:, G1 - Well differentiated, G2 - Moderately differentiated, G3 - Poorly differentiated, in the current study there was a cytologically high grade with significance rate (64.2%) with UNs as OR 51.3, CI = 20.5-128.5. $X^2 = 157$ , p < 1000.001 while there is no significant association between the high cytologically grade with the remaining types of UBCs (Table 3).
-Also, there was a significance rate of invasion of muscle fibers (66.4%) with SNs as OR = 3.3, p < 0.001, followed by UNs (37.1%) with UNs as OR = 11.2, p < 0.001, while there is no association of invasion of muscle fibers with the remaining types of UBCs (Table 5).
-In addition, there was a significance rate of GII grade (46.1%) with SNs as as OR = 64.1, CI = 124.8-165, $X^2 = 175$ , p < 0.001, followed by GNs (33.3%) as OR= 3.8, CI= 1.1-13, $X^2 = 5.2$ , p = 0.02 while there is no occurrence of GII with the remaining types of UBCs (Table 8).
-Both tumor grade and stage of UBCs are highly correlated with recurrence, progression, and patient survival rates [9].
+According to WHO classification (1973) bladder cancers are histologically graded into:53, G1 (well differentiated), G2 (moderately differentiated), G3 (poorly differentiated).
+In the current study there was a cytologically high grade with significance rate (64.2%) with UNs as OR 51.3 and CI=20.5-128.5; while there is significant association between the high cytologically grade with the remaining types of UBCs (Table 3).
+Also, there was a significance rate of invasion of muscle fibers (66.4%) with SNs as OR=3.3, followed by UNs (37.1%) with UNs as OR=11.2, while there is no association of invasion of muscle fibers with the remaining types of UBCs (Table 5).
+Both tumor grade and stage of UBCs are highly correlated with recurrence, progression, and patient survival rates9.
 The WHO/ISUP grading of UBC is of great prognostic significance.
-In Jordan, Matalka et al. reported 60% of low grade and 40% of high grade.
-While in Australia, Samaratunga et al. reported 2% papilloma, 22% low malignant potential, 13% low grade, and 22% high grade carcinoma.
+In Jordan, Matalka et al.,45 reported 60% of low grade and 40% of high grade.
+While in Australia, Samaratunga et al.,54 reported 2% papilloma, 22% low malignant potential, 13% low grade, and 22% high grade carcinoma.
 The variation found between these results could be explained in terms of diagnostic approach and/or techniques applied, number of patients studied, as well as geographical and immunological differences.
 Histological classification suffers from all the drawbacks of self-assessment, especially when performed on biopsy material.
-Additionally, differences in a specific tumor may vary from region to region, and thus endoscopic biopsy may show a low-grade malignancy compared to that found in the surgical specimen.
+Additionally, differences in a specific tumor may vary from region to region, and thus endoscopic biopsy may show a lowgrade malignancy compared to that found in the surgical specimen.